 - categories of data subject; customers;

-7.7.2 we shall only process personal data in accordance with your documented instructions (including the instructions set out in these Terms of Business) unless required to process such personal data for other purposes by applicable laws or regulatory authorities.
+7.7.2 we shall only process personal data in accordance with your documented instructions (including the instructions set out in these terms) unless required to process such personal data for other purposes by applicable laws or regulatory authorities.
 In such circumstances, we shall provide notice to you unless the relevant law or regulatory authority prohibits the giving of notice on important grounds of public interest;

 7.7.3 we shall ensure our staff who process personal data on your behalf are subject to obligations of confidentiality (either by contract or by statute);